-- harmonisation of Polish law with EU regulations, - access to over 460 million customers within the EU, - the possibility of applying for EU structural funds. - infrastructure development.
+- harmonisation of Polish law with EU regulations, - access to over 460 million customers within the EU, - the possibility of applying for EU structural funds, - infrastructure development.

 The harmonisation of Polish law, as well as access to EU structural funds, has helped to increase the attractiveness of Poland for foreign investors.
 The European Union is now Poland's largest trading partner.
-During 2008, the share of total Polish exports rose to 77,8% and imports to 61,9%.
+From January to August 2010 the share of total Polish exports reached 78.6% and imports 58.7%.